Skip to Main Content

 Judge: Honorable Julien Xavier Neals

-Defendant: Teva Pharmaceuticals Industries, Ltd., Teva Pharmaceuticals USA, Inc., Teva Neuroscience, Inc., Teva Sales & Marketing, Inc.
+Defendant: Teva Pharmaceuticals Industries, Ltd., Teva Pharmaceuticals USA, Inc., Teva Neuroscience, Inc., Teva Sales & Marketing, Inc. (collectively, "Teva")

-Plaintiffs assert claims on behalf of drug wholesalers against Teva Pharmaceuticals Industries, Ltd., Teva Pharmaceuticals USA, Inc., Teva Neuroscience, Inc., Teva Sales & Marketing, Inc. (collectively, “Teva”) related to their practices concerning their brand drug, Copaxone, which is used in the treatment of multiple sclerosis.
-In particular, Plaintiffs allege that Teva engaged in a multi-faceted scheme to suppress lower priced, generic competition to Copaxone.
-This scheme included: (i) entering into exclusionary contracts with pharmacy benefit managers (“PBMs”) whereby the PBMs would always dispense brand Copaxone instead of generic versions, (ii) launching a new dosage size of brand Copaxone soon before generic competition became available in order to switch the market to the new dosage size and away from cheaper generics, (iii) implementing a “Dispense as Written” campaign based on representations to physicians that generic Copaxone was less effective than the brand, and (iv) paying millions in kickbacks to charitable foundations with the intention that the “donations” would be used to subsidize patient out of pocket costs for brand Copaxone only.
+Plaintiffs, who are director purchasers of Teva’s brand drug, Copaxone, have brought claims against Teva related to their practices concerning Copaxone, which is used in the treatment of multiple sclerosis.
+In particular, Plaintiffs allege that Teva engaged in a multi-faceted scheme to suppress lower-priced, generic competition to Copaxone.
+This scheme included: (i) entering into exclusionary contracts guaranteeing that pharmacy benefit managers (“PBMs”) would exclude generic Copaxone from their formularies and specialty pharmacies would only dispense brand Copaxone instead of generic versions, (ii) implementing a “Dispense as Written” campaign based on representations to physicians that generic Copaxone was less effective than the brand, and (iii) paying millions in kickbacks to charitable foundations with the intention that the “donations” would be used to subsidize patient out of pocket costs for brand Copaxone only.
 Plaintiffs allege that Teva’s anticompetitive scheme began in 2015 and caused drug purchasers to overpay for Copaxone up through the present.
-Plaintiffs assert claims under section 2 of the Sherman Act and for violations of the Racketeer Influenced and Corrupt Organizations Act (“RICO”).

 Related Focus Areas